Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Quantum Embedding Theories

-Finally we compare QDET with the self-energy embedding theory (SEET)~\cite{lan2017,zgid2017,kananenka2015,lan2015}.
-In both cases the active space is defined by a subspace of the full electronic Hilbert space.
-In SEET the active space is used to separate the independent-particle Green's function $G^0$ into that of the active space and its environment.
-Using the Dyson equation $G=G^0+G^0\Sigma G$, where $G$ is the full Green's function, one then defines an impurity problem for the active space, with an explicit hybridization term ($\Delta$) with the environment.
-The interaction within the active space is given by the bare Coulomb potential.
-The self-energy of the active space is obtained as the sum of the impurity self-energy, the self-energy computed at a low-level of theory (e.g., GW~\cite{reining2018,onida2002,hedin1999,aryasetiawan1998}) and a double-counting term.
-The quantum impurity problem is solved by FCI~\cite{zgid2017,kananenka2015,lan2017a}.
-To compare SEET+GW and QDET we consider again a super-cell calculation.
-In both embedding theories, the self-energy is obtained as the sum of a quantum impurity self-energy, GW self-energy, and a double counting term.
-If the active space is chosen to be a subset of the quasi-particle states obtained from the GW calculation for the full system, the hybridization term vanishes; in this case the SEET+GW framework reduces to the atomic impurity problem for the active space.
-The main difference between SEET+GW and QDET resides in the screening of the interaction in the active space which is chosen to be the bare Coulomb potential in SEET+GW, and the screened Coulomb interaction within QDET.
-This difference also leads to different expressions for the double-counting correction to the active-space self-energy~\cite{zgid2017}.
+For a defect in a periodic supercell, both QDET and SEET obtain the self-energy as the sum of a quantum impurity self-energy, the $GW$ self-energy, and a double counting term.
+If the active space is chosen to be a subset of the quasi-particle states obtained from the $GW$ calculation of the full system, then the hybridization term vanishes; in this case the SEET+$GW$ framework reduces to the atomic impurity problem for the active space and becomes similar to QDET.
+The main difference resides in the screening of the interaction in the active space which is the bare Coulomb potential in SEET+$GW$; it is instead the screened Coulomb interaction within QDET.
+This difference also leads to different expressions for the double counting correction to the active-space self-energy~\cite{zgid2017}.